 Apache Hadoop is a framework that allows distributed processing of large data sets across clusters of computers using simple programming models.
 The framework is designed to scale up from single servers to thousands of machines, each offering local computation and storage.
 Apache Hadoop has its own file distribution system known as the HDFS (Hadoop Distributed File System).
 The file storing system is typically used for organising the files.

 Google BigQuery is one of the cloud-based big data analytics web services for processing very large read-only data sets.
-It is a Google Cloud’s fully managed, petabyte-scale and cost-effective analytics data warehouse that lets developers run analytics over vast amounts of data in near real-time.
+It is Google Cloud’s fully managed, petabyte-scale and cost-effective analytics data warehouse that lets developers run analytics over vast amounts of data in near real-time.

 Apache Storm is an open-source distributed real-time computation system.
 Developers use this system mainly to process streams of data in real-time.
 Apache Storm has many use cases, including real-time analytics, online machine learning, continuous computation, distributed RPC, ETL, and more.
 Storm integrates with the database technologies; and its features include scalability, fault-tolerance as well as guarantees that the data will be processed in an easy manner and is simple to set up and operate.